MWC Barcelona 2019: Los Angeles to Require Scooter Companies to Share Data

 The second-largest city in the United States is the nation’s fifth most-congested metropolis.
 Drivers in Los Angeles spend an average of 128 hours per year stuck in traffic, according to a new survey by Inrix, a transportation analytics firm based in Washington state.

-City officials are already imagining how they will cope with the moment at which—on top of the usual glut of traffic—there is an influx of people from around the globe who will descend on the city when it hosts the 2028 Summer Olympics.
+City officials are already imagining how they will cope with the moment at which—on top of the usual glut of traffic—an influx of people from around the globe will descend on the city when it hosts the 2028 Summer Olympics.
 By that time, L.A. aims to be “the model city for autonomous movement in the world,” said Reynolds in her keynote.
 She noted that the city’s early work on the MDS will extend to and support that effort.

 “The way that we manage the humble scooter of today is foundational for the way we’re going to manage fleets of autonomous vehicles on the ground and in the sky,” Reynolds said.